Lake Institute Network of Emerging Scholars (LINES)

 Lake Institute will then select participants based on quality, mix of discipline, and engagement with religion and philanthropy.
 Notification of selection will be made the week of April 1, 2024.
 Selected participants must draft and submit a project proposal working paper (10-12 pages) by August 1, 2024, to be reviewed by fellow participants and senior scholars prior to the convening.

-Several senior scholars have already committed to serve as interlocutors and advisors for LINES 2024, including Dr. Patricia Snell Herzog from IUPUI (a former LINES emerging scholar), Dr. Gerardo Martí from Davidson College, Dr. Tyrone McKinley Freeman from IUPUI, Dr. Heather D. Curtis from Tufts University, and Dr. Joseph Lennis Tucker Edmonds from IUPUI.
+Several senior scholars have already committed to serve as interlocutors and advisors for LINES 2024, including Dr. Patricia Snell Herzog from IU Indianapolis (a former LINES emerging scholar), Dr. Gerardo Martí from Davidson College, Dr. Tyrone McKinley Freeman from IUPUI, Dr. Heather D. Curtis from Tufts University, and Dr. Joseph Lennis Tucker Edmonds from IU Indianapolis.

 While the bulk of our time together at LINES will be dedicated to engaging each participant’s project, there will be several conversations about the state of research in this field and intentional opportunities for peer conversations.
 Following the September gathering, there will be opportunities for ongoing collaboration.